Azimuthal asymmetries of charged hadrons produced in high-energy muon scattering off longitudinally polarised deuterons: Introduction

 The Paper is organised as follows.
 The SIDIS kinematics, basic formulae and a brief theoretical overview are given in Section 2.
 The analysis of the 2006 data is described in Section 3.
-The results of the analysis of the combined 2002--2006 data are presented in Section 4.
+The results on the asymmetries of the combined 2002 -- 2006 data are presented in Section 4.
 Systematic uncertainties are discussed in Section 5 and conclusions are given in Section 6.